What Is Marital Property?

 • Savings account with a value of $6,000

 On January 10, 2017, Ben filed for divorce.
-His Apple stock is now worth $10,000, his savings account has increased to $9,000, and his retirement account has increased to $20,000.
-Jocelyn’s savings account has increased to $12,000, and her retirement account has increased to $13,000.
+His Apple stock is now worth $10,000 and his savings account has increased to $9,000.
+Jocelyn’s savings account has increased to $12,000.
 They both still own their cars.
 They are trying to determine what amounts are marital property and can be divided by the court. ”

 There are two types of property in the context of divorce: marital property and separate property.
 The court can only divide marital property.
 Separate property is automatically retained by the spouse who owns it.